chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 ### Remarks

-- Support for IOC (at least Autofac) is provided in src/Narvalo.Mvp.Extras.
+- Sample support for IOC (at least Autofac) is provided in src/Narvalo.Mvp.Extras.
   Since it is identical to what is done in WebFormsMvp, I do not intend to make it an official package.
 Just copy and adapt the code from WebFormsMvp.
   The same applies to StructureMap, Castle or Unity.